 I hope this article has inspired you to make Middle Eastern food the first thing you look for when you’re in a new city with limited vegetarian dining options.
 All of these foods are delicious and wholesome, and no other cuisine so successfully repels the needless intrusion of egg and dairy products.

-The best hummus I’ve eaten is consistently found at good Middle Eastern restaurants, but you can also find hummus at nearly all supermarkets and many small groceries.
-But I rarely think store-bought brands measure up to what a good restaurant can produce.
-Still, most brands of hummus are at least reasonably tasty.
+A good Middle Eastern restaurant usually makes better hummus than any brand sold at a grocery.
+That said, you can find decent hummus at all supermarkets and many small groceries.
 I suggest you try as many varieties as possible, since the flavor will vary tremendously from brand to brand.

 And if I’ve accomplished nothing else here, I hope I’ve sold you on the idea of making your own tahini dressing, since it’s so easy to make and cheaper and tastier than just about any bottled dressing you can buy.